 How to Make Your Insurance Cheaper with a Renter’s PolicyJuly 19, 2018

 The concept of multi-policy discounts is no new idea.
 Insurance companies have been incentivizing the packaging of policies for quite some time now.
 Homeowners who carry a mortgage on their property are required by their lender to carry insurance on their dwelling structure and since most homeowners have at least one vehicle, the pairing of Homeowners and Car Insurance policies is a pretty natural fit.
+Pairing your renter’s policy with your car insurance can also help provide savings.

 How Insurance Companies Justify Packaged Policy Incentives